RocaVincent/iguane_harmonization/README.md

 <img align='right' src="iguane.png" width="250">

 This repository provides code to use the IGUANe model for harmonization of MR images.
 The full method as well as validation experiments are detailled in the paper (TODO: arxiv link).
 The model has been trained for harmonization of T1-weighted brain images.
-It can be used in a straightforward for harmonization of your own MR images (see [Harmonization inference](#harmonization-inference)).
+It can be used in a straightforward way for harmonization of your own MR images (see [Harmonization inference](#harmonization-inference)).
 Harmonization of other types of 3D images can be carried out by retraining a model (see [Harmonization training](#harmonization-training)).
 For both inference and training, the MR images should be preprocessed by following our pipeline (see [Preprocessing](#Preprocessing)).

 ## Preprocessing